 What happens to the area of a square if you double the length of the sides?
 Try the same thing with rectangles, diamonds and other shapes.
 How do the four smaller ones fit into the larger one?

 This challenge involves eight three-cube models made from interlocking cubes.
 Investigate different ways of putting the models together then compare your constructions.

 Can you create more models that follow these rules?

-Can you find ways of joining cubes together so that 28 faces are
+Can you find ways of joining cubes together so that 28 faces are visible?

 This practical investigation invites you to make tessellating shapes in a similar way to the artist Escher.

 Can you make the most extraordinary, the most amazing, the most unusual patterns/designs from these triangles which are made in a special way?